-- (i) For customers that elect to purchase Operating Reserve--Spinning Reserves from BPA-TS, the rate shall not exceed 11.20 mills per kilowatthour. - (ii) For customers that are required to purchase Operating Reserve--Spinning Reserve Service from BPA-TS because they defaulted on their self-supply or third-party supply obligations, the rate shall be 12.88 mills per kilowatthour. - b.
-For energy delivered, the customer shall, as directed by BPA-TS, either: - (i) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or - (ii) Return the energy at the times specified by BPA-TS.

 - a.
+For customers that elect to purchase Operating Reserve Spinning Reserves from BPA, the rate shall not exceed 10.86 mills per kilowatthour. - b.
+For customers that are required to purchase Operating Reserve Spinning Reserve Service from BPA because they defaulted on their self-supply or third-party supply obligations, the rate shall be 12.49 mills per kilowatthour.

+For energy delivered, the customer shall, as directed by BPA, either:

+- (1) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or - (2) Return the energy at the times specified by BPA.

-The Billing Factor for the rates specified in section 1.a. is the Spinning Reserve Requirement determined in accordance with applicable WECC and NWPP standards.
-BPA-TS will post on its OASIS Web site the Spinning Reserve Requirement.
-If the Federal Energy Regulatory Commission approves a new Spinning Reserve Requirement during the FY 2012-2013 rate period, such Spinning Reserve Requirement will go into effect on the effective date set by FERC, and BPA will update the Spinning Reserves Requirement posted on its OASIS Web site accordingly. - b.
+- a.
+The Billing Factor for the rates specified in sections 1.a. and 1.b. is the Spinning Reserve Requirement determined in accordance with applicable WECC and NWPP standards.
+BPA will post on its OASIS Web site the Spinning Reserve Requirement.
+If the Federal Energy Regulatory Commission approves a new Spinning Reserve Requirement during the FY 2014-2015 rate period, such Spinning Reserve Requirement will go into effect on the effective date set by FERC, and BPA will update the Spinning Reserves Requirement posted on its OASIS Web site accordingly. - b.
 The Billing Factor for energy delivered when Spinning Reserve Service is called upon is the energy delivered, in kilowatthours.